JesterCharles/Po2-guide-less-journey/README.md

 12/11/2023
 - Made it through Huntings Grounds in Act I obtaining all the information I could.
 Will continue to compile routes to discern patterns with further run throughs.
-- Addded remainder for Act I, including final boss fight details.
+- Added remainder for Act I, including final boss fight details.
 Updated SP1 to be for spirit gems and SU1 for support gems.
 Added TODOs for the next Act I round.
+- Included the image for the Mad Wolf Arena